vaultchem/molvault/README.md

 [1] Fang, C., Wang, Y., Grater, R., Kapadnis, S., Black, C., Trapa, P., & Sciabola, S. (2023).
 Prospective Validation of Machine Learning Algorithms for Absorption, Distribution, Metabolism, and Excretion Prediction: An Industrial Perspective. _Journal of Chemical Information and Modeling, 63_(11), 3263-3274. [https://doi.org/10.1021/acs.jcim.3c00160](https://doi.org/10.1021/acs.jcim.3c00160)

-The dataset can be found at:
+The dataset used to traing the ML models for the app can be found at:
 `https://github.com/molecularinformatics/Computational-ADME`